gt-crnch-rg/crnch-ood/README.md

 This is our main repository for the CRNCH Rogues Gallery implementation of Open OnDemand (OOD), which contains our config files and information on setting up a Jupyter-based workflow and graphical user interface.
 For more information on Open OnDemand, we recommend reading through their latest [architecture documentation](https://osc.github.io/ood-documentation/latest/architecture.html).

+## This site is currently under construction!
+Please check back for updated configurations as we finalize them.

 ## Prerequisites
 * Open OnDemand 2.0.18, which can be installed from the standard OOD instructions [here](https://osc.github.io/ood-documentation/latest/requirements.html).
 * Slurm for batch job and interactive scheduling